OneCent01/obsidian-js/README.md

 })
 ```

-**verifyRequest**
+**verifyRequest(opts)**

-Middleware function for Express.JS check the token sent in with the request.
+Middleware returning function for Express.JS check the token sent in with the request.
 If it's invalid, expired, or been tampered with, immediately reject the request.
 Otherwise, the user is valid.
 Allow the request to continue  falling through the Express functions.

-	-opts: object, must contain an array of strings at `unrestrictedPaths`.
+	-opts: object, _should_ contain an array of strings at `unrestrictedPaths`.
 Optional props:
 		*verify: function, must return an object with a success property. uses `obsidian.verifyToken` by default
-		*verifyOpts: an object to be passed to the verfy function as the second argument after the token
+		*verifyOpts: object, passed to the verfy function as the second argument after the token string
+		*disableSecurity: boolean, prevent security measures from being applied to the response.
+False by default
+		*frameOpts: object, used when securirty is enabled to change default X-Frame-Options header setting to something other than 'SAMEORIGIN' (must be 'DENY' or 'ALLOW-ORIGIN' with a domain)

 	-> returns a function that accepts three arguments (req, res, next) which ensures the token attached to the request's Authorization header is valid

 ```
-// example call:
+// example usage:

 const unrestrictedPaths = ['/auth-user', '/add-user'] const verificationMiddleware = verifyRequest({ unrestrictedPaths })